tibbben/geospatial-visualization/README.md

-##SOA - Urban Cartography
+##ARC581/681-K1 - Geospatial Visualization

-This folder contains the *working* syllabus and lectures for a four-unit urban cartography class taught at the School of Architecture at the University of Miami.
-It has been offerend in the following semesters: fall 2018.
+This folder contains the *working* syllabus and lectures for a one-unit eperimental geospatial visualization class taught at the School of Architecture at the University of Miami.
+It has been offerend in the following semesters: fall 2019.

-Please see the [hosted version](https://tibbben.github.io/urban-cartography/) for more information.
+Please see the [hosted version](https://tibbben.github.io/geospatial-visualization/) for more information.

 Questions or comments please contact [Timothy Norris](mailto:tnorris@miami.edu)